Omni Calculator logo

 • We do the same for the second and first decimals if they are 9.
 For example, $3.0995 ≈ $3.100 and $2.999212 ≈ $3.000.

 The rule in the third step is known as the half up rounding mode, the most common in math.
-Even so, there are other modes, which you can enable in the advanced mode of the calculator (learn more about them in our rounding calculator).
+Even so, there are other modes, which you can enable by ticking the "Show advanced rounding modes" option in the calculator.

 💡 If the number has fewer than three decimal digits, you don't need rounding, as there is no thousandth!
 However, you can pad the number with trailing zeros: even so, depending on the situation, those additional zeros could create false precision, as they could not represent true significant figures.
 Look at the significant figures Wikipedia article to learn how they relate to trailing zeros.